hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 Complex failures are maddeningly difficult to prevent.
 Their preconditions are specific and numerous.
 Ultimately, this makes them very rare.
 Is it rare enough?

 There are two main factors which contributed in a variety of ways:
 * **Assumptions**: The engineers assumed if both parts were within tolerances, the whole faucet would work.
-But they didn’t take into account relative tolerances for the spaces between.
+But they didn’t consider relative tolerances for the spaces between.
 They assumed the design specified enough.
 It didn’t.
 * **Tolerance Objectives**: The primary design goal for the faucet was to keep prices low.
 The intention was to create a functional, low cost faucet, and price was more important.
 They created leaky failure scenarios when they compromised that design objective.

 Engineers make tolerance assumptions and balance it against costs to manufacture.
 This design is responsible for the failure even though it’s far removed in both time and space.